viktord1985/flutter_background_file_transfer/README.md

 ## Notes

+Note about file persistence: When uploading files, be aware that if the files are stored in temporary locations (like cache directories or temporary folders), these files might be deleted by the system when the app is completely terminated.
+Therefore, persisting transfer tasks across complete app restarts is not recommended as the source files might no longer be available when the app restarts.
+It's better to handle file persistence separately from transfer queue management.

 - Files are downloaded and uploaded in the background, allowing transfers to continue even when the app is in the background
 - Progress notifications are shown on both platforms
 - The plugin automatically handles lifecycle changes and restores progress tracking when the app is resumed